Goncalves2525/real-estate-management-system/docs/sprintC/us007/01.requirements-engineering/Readme.md

-# US 007 - As an unregistered person, register in the system to buy, sell or rent properties
+# US 007 - As an unregistered user, register in the system to buy, sell or rent properties

 ## 1. Requirements Engineering